VadduriTriveni/Medical-ChatBot/README.md

 # Medical-ChatBot
-Medical Chatbot - Gen AI
+Medical Chatbot - using - Llama2

-# Medical-Chatbot-using-Llama2

 # How to run?
 ### STEPS: